-Undo Reverts the last change in the currently shown text file.
+Undo (Ctrl+Z) Reverts the last change in the currently shown text file.

-- Redo Restores the last undone change in the currently shown text file. - Copy Control File Copies the current project's control file to other projects and adapts all input and output file names to match the projects' base names.
+Redo (Shift+Ctrl+Z) Restores the last undone change in the currently shown text file.

+- Copy Control File Copies the current project's control file to other projects and adapts all input and output file names to match the projects' base names.
 A dialog will allow to select which projects' control file shall be modified.
-Existing control files will be overwritten.

-Note that this function does not check whether referenced structure files are actually present in all project directories.
-It only manages control files, but not structure files.

-- Reset File Reverts the current project's control file to the state before the last refinement.
-This function is only used for the Fullprof.2k backend, but not for BGMN, because BGMN usually does not modify STR and SAV files. - Preferences...
+Existing control files will be overwritten. - Note that this function does not check whether referenced structure files are actually present in all project directories.
+It only manages control files, but not structure files. - Insert Text Block Inserts the selected pre-defined text block to the current text editor at the cursor's position.
+If a graph is shown, this action will do nothing.
+Text blocks can be configured in the preferences dialog. - Reset File Reverts the current project's control file to the state before the last refinement.
+This function is only used for the Fullprof.2k backend, but not for BGMN, because BGMN usually does not modify STR and SAV files. - Find and Replace...(Ctrl+F) Searches a string in a control or structure file, and replaces it.
+If "use Regular Expression" is checked, the "Find" keyword will be interpreted as a regular expression pattern. - Preferences...
 Opens the program's preferences dialog.
-All preference options are discussed in detail in section 6.
+All preference options are discussed in detail in section 22.

-5.6.3.
+21.3.
 View